elm-city-craftworks/notes.practicingruby.com/_posts/2013-02-26-pay-yourself-first.md

 ---
 layout: default
-title: If you love your business, pay yourself first
+title: If you love what you are working on, pay yourself first
 ---

 # {{page.title}}